View Dr. Donald Heckenlively's Obituary on hillsdale.net and share memories

 Dr. Donald B. Heckenlively, age 78, of Hillsdale, passed away Monday, Jan.
 27, 2020, at Ascension Borgess in Kalamazoo.

-The family will receive friends for visitation 10-11 a.m.
+The family of Dr. Donald Heckenlively will receive friends for visitation 10-11 a.m.
 Saturday, Feb.
-8, 2020, at St. Anthony Catholic Church in Hillsdale.
-A Memorial Mass will follow at 11 a.m., with Fr.
+8, 2020, at St. Anthony Catholic Church in Hillsdale, with a Memorial Mass to follow at 11 a.m., with Fr.
 David Reamsnyder as celebrant.
 Family interment will take place at St. Anthony Cemetery.
 Arrangements are entrusted to VanHorn-Eagle Funeral Home in Hillsdale.

-A full obituary will follow in Saturday's Hillsdale Daily News.
+Memorial contributions are suggested to Art Works of Hillsdale.
+Visit www.eaglefuneralhomes.com to leave online condolences for the family.